Lab 4: Mazes - Depth First Search

 • MazeController

-First, you will be creating random mazes by implementing the tunnelRandomly function in the Puzzle class.
+We will explore two different algorithms for creating random mazes, by implementing the tunnelRandomly function in the Puzzle class, defined as

 Create an ArrayStack of Positions, and push new Position(0,0) onto the stack.